IEEE Transactions on Antennas and Propagation

 IEEE Transactions on Antennas and Propagation is a peer-reviewed scientific journal published by the IEEE Antennas & Propagation Society.
 It covers research on and applications of all aspects of antenna technology and the propagation of electromagnetic waves.
-It was established in 1952 and is published monthly along with occasional special issues.
+The journal was established in 1952 and since 2022 the Editor-in-chief is Konstantina Nikita.
+Since 1952, this journal has delivered many thousands of articles on a wide range of topics of interest to specialists, practicing engineers, educators and students in the field of interest of the IEEE Antennas & Propagation Society.
+The Transactions publishes 12 issues per year and occasional Special Issues amounting to about 6000 pages annually.

 Abstracting and indexing

 The journal is abstracted and indexed in the Science Citation Index and Current Contents/Engineering, Computing & Technology.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.388.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.6.